Land Use Development Code (LUDC) Update

 Does the current LUDC include considerations of viewsheds?
 I think there are downtown codes about building height, but considering how we can preserve the best views of our beautiful landscape for the highest number of residents would be ideal.
 I filled out the survey already, but didn't include this as an "additional thing of importance" because I thought of it after I hit submit.
 Thanks for considering and offering a reply. - Dana

-HayDana16 asked over 3 years ago
+HayDana16 asked almost 4 years ago

 Hi HayDana,